NguyenAndrew/NguyenAndrew.github.io/about/index.md

 As I continue my career, I hope to learn more technologies, create large scale applications, mentor others, and to create software projects to help people and their communities!

 Want to learn more?
-I have more information on [resume page](https://andyln.com/resume), as well as my [LinkedIn page](https://www.linkedin.com/in/nguyen-andrew/).
+I have more information on my [resume page](https://andyln.com/resume), as well as my [LinkedIn page](https://www.linkedin.com/in/nguyen-andrew/).
 Thanks for reading!